 If you want to make your broccoli even happier plant some potatoes or onions nearby.
 Fill in the spaces with aromatic plants such as sage, rosemary, and dill.
 If you have pesky rabbits eating your cabbage plants planting onions nearby will deter them.

-Just like you and I, Broccoli doesn’t like everyone.
+Broccoli doesn’t like all plants.
 Don’t plant broccoli and tomatoes near each other.
 They don’t care for strawberries or beans either.

 How to Care for Broccoli